okl/danger-date-expr/README.md

     * java.util.TimeZone
     * long form of timezone id, e.g. "America/Los_Angeles"
     * hours and minutes offset from UTC, e.g. "-0800" or "+0530"

+## Terminology

+ * **date-expr or date-expression**: the Clojure type representing a date expression
+ * **date-expr pattern-string**: string that describes the format of a date-expr... e.g. "s3://bucket/%Y-%m-%d/foo"
+ * **formatted date**: what you get when you format a date-expr using a particular timestamp
+ * **conversion-spec or conversion specification**: the "active" portions of a date-expr pattern-string, which encode for time and get replaced when formatted. e.g. %Y is the conversion-spec for "four-digit year"

 ## Usage